nextcloud/documentation/admin_manual/configuration_database/linux_database_configuration.rst

   quit

-If you prefer UTF8MB4 as your preferred collation setting instead:
+If you prefer UTF8MB4 as your database collation setting:

 ::

   CREATE USER 'username'@'localhost' IDENTIFIED BY 'password';
   CREATE DATABASE IF NOT EXISTS nextcloud CHARACTER SET utf8mb4 COLLATE utf8mb4_general_ci;
   GRANT ALL PRIVILEGES on nextcloud.* to 'username'@'localhost';
   FLUSH privileges;

 You can quit the prompt by entering::